ruiza276/arDev/content/articles/thirdtest.md

 ---
-title: Blog Post 2 - File Names and Fear
+title: File Names and Fear
 description: Renaming files breaks things!
 content: Not long after making the first few blog posts, I realized the blog post md files all still have their test names...
 Now I could rename them and hope that Nuxt handles everything well...or I could keep them the same name for posterity's sake...
 alt: Third blog post